gpadolina/DeepLearning-notes/DeepLearning/Introduction.md

 A closely related model is the *logistic regression*.
 Don't be misled by its name - logreg is a classification algorithm rather than a regression algorithm.
 It's often the first thing a data scientist will try on a dataset to get a feel for the classification task at hand.
+#### Kernel methods
+*Kernel methods* are a group of classification algorithms, the best known of which is the *support vector machine* (SVM).
+SVMs aim at solving classification problems by finding good *decision boundaries* between two points of belonging to two different categories.

+To find good decision hyperplanes in the new representation space, you don't have to explicitly compute the coordinates of your points in the new space; you just need to compute the distance between pairs of points in that space, which can be done efficiently using a *kernel function*.
+A kernel function is a computationally tractable operation that maps any two points in your inital space to the distance between these points in your target representation space, completely bypassing the explicit computation of the new representation.